emnh/js-to-reasonml-transpiler/README.md

 This is a helper script to port small examples from JS to ReasonML.
 It should be mainly for generating a baseline for externals, unless it grows to something bigger :p .
 Requires to actually run the code with eval because it will inspect the types for declaration at runtime.
+Code path coverage in example must be 100% for now (TODO: implement partial transpilation with unresolvedAnyT if requested).

 Why eval and not flow?
 I tried flow and it wasn't able to infer much, while evaling the code gets all types without much effort.
-Conditional code paths may present complications though, so try to avoid them in example code.
+Conditional code paths may present complications though, so try to avoid them in example code, or if used you must ensure that all conditional paths are evaluated at least once for types to resolve.
 See "Manual labour" for more information.

 I am using :
  - Esprima (reading js)